tsundere-cafe/dotvim/README.md

 - on block opening or closing line: send block to tmux
 - on plain line: send line to tmux

-bd
--  same as bb: but deletes selection/block/line after sending
+bd: same as bb, but deletes selection/block/line after sending

 In pryrc
 --------